KeanuKeem/cargo-scheduler/README.md

 //--File Page--//
 1. Sorted Shipment datas can be exported to excel file.
+2.  *Excel file from logistics app called "Cargowise" can be uploaded direclty to create multiple shipments. (new)

 //--Sidebar--//
 1. Favourite Shipment will be showed on this "Sidebar"